-Plan Update to assure that there will be adequate water supply to serve future development.
+As required by State law, the City of Rocklin consulted with PCWA in the development of its 2012 General Plan Update to assure that there will be adequate water supply to serve future development.
 The City of Rocklin General Plan Update Environmental Impact Report (2011) also concluded that PCWA has adequate and reliable water supplies during normal and dry years to meet demand projected in association with the 2012 Rocklin General Plan Update.
-The City coordinates directly with the PCWA to ensure sufficient water supply is available for development.